 Santa Cruz Island is the main jumping off point for most trips, and the main town of Puerto Ayora is the largest population center in the islands and the biggest travel hub.
 It’s a bustling town, with lots of shops, restaurants, and things to do.
 Puerto Ayora is a port town, and doesn’t have a nearby beach.
 The closest beaches are a 3 mile roundtrip walk (Tortuga Bay) or a 30 minute roundtrip drive (Garrapaterro Beach).
 We recommend staying on this island if you have a day or two before or after your main trip, and you want to explore a bit on your own or take a tour to an uninhabited island.
-If you have more than two nights to spend, then you may want to consider spending your free time on Isabela or San Cristobal Island (details further down this page).
+If you have more than two nights to spend, then you may want to consider spending your free time on Isabela Island or San Cristobal Island.

 Angermeyer Waterfront Inn